Supervision of doctoral thesis

 Roles and responsibilities of doctoral researchers and supervisors

 The most important roles and responsibilities of doctoral researchers and their supervisor(s) are described below.
-The overall goal is to encourage the doctoral researchers and their supervisors to discuss common principles and views with respect to the organisation of the research, funding, studies and other topics related to doctoral education, as well as the detailed division of labour best suited to the needs of the training relationship.
+Doctoral researcher and supervisors agree on the supervisory arrangements, and the process of the doctoral research in supervision plan.
+The goal is to encourage the doctoral researchers and their supervisors to discuss common principles and views with respect to the organisation of the research, funding, studies and other topics related to doctoral education, as well as the detailed division of labor best suited to the needs of the training relationship.